davidfei222/Telegram-QuoteBot/README.md

-# Telegram-Spambot
+# Telegram-QuoteBot
-A spambot to be used against Matt when he abuses his power in the Telegram group.
+A bot that keeps a list of quotes of people in the group chat and messages the group with a random one every morning and afternoon.